Undergraduate Department of

 Minor in Medieval Studies

-The undergraduate minor in medieval studies provides students focused, interdisciplinary training in the culture of the pre-modern era in the lands of Europe, both West and East, as well as the cultures of the Middle East.
+The undergraduate minor in medieval studies provides students with focused, interdisciplinary training in the culture of the pre-modern era in the lands of Europe, both West and East, as well as the cultures of the Middle East.
 The minor will consist of fifteen semester hours beyond the liberal studies and major requirements.
 The selection of a pair of courses in one of the following fields of concentration provides a focus for the minor: medieval art history (two ARH courses from an approved list); medieval history (two EUH courses from an approved list); and medieval texts and cultures (one ENL and one modern languages course from an approved list).
 Having established a concentration in one medieval field, the student then chooses three more courses from an approved list.
 These courses are to be distributed over two or three departments other than that of his/her concentration.
 Additional courses are certified on a semester-by-semester basis.
 Qualified students also may enroll in certified graduate-level courses for minor credit, with permission of the instructor.

 Minor in Museum Studies